-Both the Indian and South African laws include clear statements of purposes/objectives.
+Both the Maldivian and South African laws include clear statements of purposes/objectives.

 This presumption should apply to all public authorities, defined broadly.
-This should include all three branches of government (executive, legislative and judicial), all levels of government (central but also governorates or provinces, districts and so on), all bodies which are owned or controlled by public authorities, including State owned enterprises, bodies which are created by law or by the constitution, such as an information commission, and to any other bodies, including companies and other private entities, which are funded by the State or which undertake public functions, to the extent of that funding or function..
+This should include all three branches of government (executive, legislative and judicial), all levels of government (central but also regional and local governments and so on), all bodies which are owned or controlled by public authorities, including State owned enterprises, bodies which are created by law or by the constitution, such as an information commission, and to any other bodies, including companies and other private entities, which are funded by the State or which undertake public functions, to the extent of that funding or function.